What to Do After a Construction Site Injury

 Your workers’ compensation benefits in a construction accident case will not only cover any medical care required but also any rehabilitation treatment needed, payments in case of disability or wrongful death, and vocational rehabilitation and training if you cannot return to your former role or employer.

-Your entitlement to workers’ comp insurance does mean that you cannot pursue any other claim against your construction company employer.
+A construction site injury lawyer will tell you that your entitlement to workers’ comp insurance does mean that you cannot pursue any other claim against your construction company employer.
 However, if there is a third party – such as a subcontractor – who was liable for the accident, you can pursue a claim against them.
 Filing a lawsuit against a third party will in no way affect your entitlement to workers comp benefits.

 - Negotiating with insurance companies.
 In many cases, any initial offer from the insurance company will be lower than it should be or than you are entitled to.
 Your attorney can challenge any offer and fight for a better settlement.